thorstenalpers/.Net-Examples/setup-coding-style-editorconfig.md

 # Set up coding conventions with .editorconfig

 Microsoft recommend to use an .editorconfig file to define and share coding convention rules between a team.
 Editorconfigs is a standardized way to define coding styling conventions.
-It can be used for different programming languages and is supported from all popular IDEs like Visual Studio, Eclipse and much more.
+It can be used for different programming languages and is supported by all popular IDEs like Visual Studio, Eclipse and much more.

 ## Installation